-Idea name Have the SU run merchandise competitions
+ldea name Have the SU run merchandise competitions

 Passed at Student Forum - April 2023

 Votes Received 23

 Online

 Expires April 2026

+What is the current si tuation?
+(Background)

-The UAL merchandising is super boring and sad, expecially given it's an Arts Uni.
-I'd like students to have the opportunitiy to design something based off a theme which could then run for the year and people could leave with cool merch they actually want to wear.
-Made in Brunel do something where every year they have a theme and the design centres around that.
-Could be cool https://www.madeinbrunel.com/
+have the opportunitiy people could leave wi ng is super boring and sad, expecially given it's an Arts Uni.
+I'd like students to to design something based off a theme which could then run for the year and th cool merch they actually want to wear.
+Made in Brunel do something where a theme and the design centres around that.
+Could be deinbrunel.com/

+What will be the impa ct of your Idea?
+(Why)